Cancer deaths among men predicted to increase 93% by 2050, study finds

 Earlier this year, the World Health Organization predicted we will see more than 35 million new cancer cases by 2050, a 77% increase from the estimated 20 million cases in 2022.
 The survey looked at both men and women in 115 countries.

-The organization pointed to several factors behind the predicted global cancer increase, including:
+The organization pointed to several factors behind the projected global cancer increase, including:

 - Population aging and growth